Why should I test my fitness genes?

 One of the things that can help are the opponents of free radicals, the antioxidants.
 They protect the cells from the harmful effects of oxidative stress.
 Antioxidants can be supplied in a targeted way through nutrition; antioxidant nutrients include vitamins C, E and B2, zinc, selenium and iodine, as well as secondary plant compounds.

-What is the tendency to bone loss?
+What does a tendency to bone loss mean?

 The gene variants examined in the test indicate how quickly your body breaks down collagen and how actively vitamin D works in your body.

-Vitamin D, among other things, is needed so that the gut can sufficiently absorb the mineral calcium.
+Vitamin D, among other things, is needed, so that the gut can sufficiently absorb the mineral calcium.
 Calcium is essential for strong bones.
 Therefore, a vitamin D deficiency can lead to a calcium deficiency and thus increase the risk of osteoporosis.

-Depending the different gene variants, people show a tendency to have more or less endurance when it comes to sports.
+Depending on the different gene variants, people show a tendency to have more or less endurance when it comes to sports.
 If your genetics point to the endurance type, then ball sports and long-distance running, for example, might be suitable for you.
 Your personal results report will give you several suggestions for sports that fit the identified endurance type of your DNA.

-What is the "muscle fibre type"?
+What is a muscle fibre type?

 Our skeletal muscles consist of numerous muscle fibres that can contract and thus enable us to move our bodies in the first place.
 The skeletal muscle fibres can be classified according to how quickly and powerfully they can contract.
 There are:

-- Slow twitch muscle fibres (type I)
+- Slow-twitch muscle fibres (type I)

-- Fast twitch muscle fibres (type II)
+- Fast-twitch muscle fibres (type II)

-- Intermediate twitch fibres (type III)
+- Intermediate-twitch fibres (type III)

-The muscles of people who have mainly slow twitch muscle fibres, for example, tend to exhaust only slowly during sports.
+The muscles of people who have mainly slow-twitch muscle fibres, for example, tend to exhaust only slowly during sports.
 In this case, the muscles are particularly suitable for long-distance running, cycling and endurance swimming.